 2. Customer Satisfaction Levels

-Often measured in Net Promoter Scores (NPS), customer satisfaction levels need to be measured across all distribution and selling channels.
-Best-in-class manufacturers measure individual selling and distribution channel NPS scores to index the customer’s order-to-delivery times and check if they are consistent with what customers initially expected.
+Often measured in net promoter scores (NPS), customer satisfaction levels need to be evaluated across all distribution and selling channels.
+Best-in-class manufacturers measure selling and distribution separately, determining an NPS score for each channel.
+This is to index your customers’ order-to-delivery times and check to see if they’re consistent with what was originally expected.